Spend $60 to receive free standard shipping Australia-wide.

 Pangolin took the data we put into that spreadsheet and calculated how many tonnes of carbon dioxide equivalents (see Glossary) we emitted, using a wide database of calculators and lifecycle assessments to help calculate emissions for each of our activities as accurately as possible.

 In some cases, Pangolin used data from what are known as expenditure-based Input-Output databases.
-These determine dollars spent across an industry, and carbon emissions in that industry, to come up with a per-dollar-spent emissions figure.
+These determine dollars spent across an industry and carbon emissions in that industry, to come up with a per-dollar-spent emissions figure.

 Pangolin also leveraged a database of life cycle assessments.
 These assessments involve a systematic analysis of the potential environmental impacts of a product during its entire life, including the production of raw materials, processing or manufacturing, shipping, use, and disposal.
 Many organisations in different parts of the world have conducted life cycle assessments on green coffee beans, for example, so we used those results in our own accounting.